 We could not possibly fulfill our mission without the help of our more than 100 volunteers.
 And the reality is that some of our programs would not exist without volunteer support.
-If you like helping people—especially seniors—you might consider donating a few hours of time each week or each month to one of our programs—such as Money Management, Long-term Care Ombudsman, or Community Café—or offering assistance on an as-needed basis in our offices or at special events.
+If you like helping people—especially seniors and people with disabilities—you might consider donating a few hours of time each week or each month to one of our programs.
+Volunteer pportunities include helping frail, isolated adults pay their bills and manage their monthly budget through our Money Management Program; visiting residents of area rest homes and nursing faciltiies and serving as an advocate as a Long-term Care Ombudsman, serving meals in one of oor Community Cafés; or offering assistance on an as-needed basis in our offices or at special events.

 Criminal history background checks are part of the GLSS employment process, including volunteers.
 There are multiple ways to get connected.